Browse Furnace Filters

 Pleated: this variety is made from paper, cotton, or polyester, and is the standard in most homes.
 You can purchase disposable ones, which need to be replaced every three months, or permanent high-efficiency models that are good for anyone with respiratory issues.
 Pleated furnace filters can protect you from bacteria like Legionella and volatile organic compounds from household cleaning products.

-HEPA or high-efficiency particulate air filters work by pushing air through a very fine mesh to trap over 99% of all particles as small as 0.3 microns.
-They’ll quickly take care of bacteria and viruses to prevent airborne disease, but are less effective when it comes to gases and odours.
-HEPA are commonly found in hospitals and clean rooms.
+HEPA or high-efficiency particulate air filters work by pushing air through a very fine mesh to trap over 99% of air particles, as small as 0.3 microns.
+HEPA filters capture airborne bacteria and viruses, to help prevent the spread of airborne illnesses.
+HEPA are commonly found in hospitals and nursing rooms.

-Furnace filters within an HVAC system are very important because they protect the furnace and or air conditioner system from dust and other particles.
-If dust were to enter your HVAC unit, it could cause some serious damage and even pose a fire hazard if left unchecked.
-The dust will ultimately shorten the life of your HVAC unit and cost you a ton of money in the long run.
+Furnace filters protect the furnace and/or air conditioner system from dust and other particles.
+If dust were to enter your HVAC unit, it could cause some serious damage, and pose a fire hazard.
+The dust also shortens the life of your HVAC unit, costing you a lot of money in the long run.

+Furnace filters also play a key role in your home - they protect the air that you breath, by capturing contaminants, dust, and harmful pollutants.
 Poor indoor air quality is the leading cause of respiratory illnesses and can have harmful long-term consequences on your family's health and well-being.
+This is why it is so critical to change your filter.

 The next two issues have to do with your HVAC unit.
-Your furnace or air conditioner has to work hard to push air through a dirty filter and thus can significantly increase your energy bills.
-If left unchecked, a clogged filter can even blow up an HVAC unit, a malfunction that will cost several thousands of dollars to repair or replace.
-It's best to avoid both issues by changing your filter frequently and keeping the air flow through your filter as high as possible.
+Your furnace or air conditioner has to work hard to push air through a dirty filter and can therefore significantly increase your energy bill.
+If left unchecked, a clogged filter can even blow up an HVAC unit, a malfunction that will cost thousands of dollars to repair or replace.
+It's best to avoid both issues by changing your filter frequently.

 Each home has a different environment, and how often you need to change your filters depends on a variety of factors.
 This is why we created the Filter Change Frequency Guide.